 - Healthy snacks served in the after school program, plus the option of ordering a hot lunch delivery service

-Student interest, teacher passion, and State of California content standards form the basis of our curriculum mapping.
+Student interest, teacher passion, and Common Core content standards form the basis of our curriculum mapping.
 Teaching and learning are infused with creative approaches that meet the needs of all children, and our strong academics are enriched with additional expert teaching for music, art, and physical education.

 We do not administer state assessments; instead, formative and authentic assessments inform our curriculum decisions.
 We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a thorough description of each child’s mastery of the content knowledge, without letter grades.mail

 Our 4th and 5th graders get to be the “big kids on campus,” taking on leadership roles and mentoring younger students without feeling the need to act like teenagers before their time.
 Our graduates leave prepared for the academic and social challenges of the best middle schools in the Bay Area.